 If you have an area like this and have decided to sow Yellow Rattle, there are a few things you should know.

-of Yellow Rattle any later than November, so as not to delay a spring showing.
+We would recommend, however, not leaving the sowing of Yellow Rattle any later than November so as not to delay a spring showing.

 In summary, here is how you should sow Yellow Rattle:

-● Cut your grass as short as possible at the end of summer and scarify your existing meadow/grassland with an aim to achieve 50% bare/exposed soil
+- Cut your grass as short as possible at the end of summer and scarify your existing meadow/grassland with an aim to achieve 50% bare/exposed soil

 - Sow your Yellow Rattle before winter sets in (do not leave sowing any later than November) – it will germinate and bloom in early spring and begin to weaken the existing grasses

 - Scatter the seed at a rate of 5g per m2 and rake the seed so that it is in amongst the soil

-● Water the just-sown wildflower seed well
+- Water the just-sown wildflower seed well

-keep the area moist in the first 6 weeks after sowing
+- If you are sowing in drought conditions, keep the area moist for the first six weeks after sowing

 Although Yellow Rattle is an annual wildflower, you shouldn’t need to add more in subsequent years as it will produce more seeds and drop them into the soil.
 Check out our wildflower management guide for advice on how to care for your wildflower meadow throughout the year.